How do you manage your energy costs? We explain the options

 The Government has introduced some charges as part of its plans to ensure the UK reaches its carbon reduction targets.
 There are also charges dedicated to operating and maintaining the country’s power distribution system (National Grid).
-You can find the definitions for these, and other, charges in our simple infographic.

 There are a number of ways you can manage these costs:

 Fix your energy costs with a single contract